BANGAUTOGLASS

 Whether it makes sense to file a claim depends on your deductible.
 If your comprehensive deductible is higher than the replacement cost, you'd pay out of pocket regardless.
 Some insurers offer reduced or waived deductibles specifically for glass claims — it's worth a direct call to your insurer to ask before assuming either way.

 If you haven't started the insurance process yet and aren't sure how to approach it, Bang AutoGlass can assist you with understanding the claim process.
-We can help you navigate the steps involved — though the claim itself is filed by you directly with your insurer.
+We can help you navigate the steps involved.
 Bang AutoGlass serves customers throughout Arizona and Florida with mobile replacement service, so if you're in either state, scheduling is straightforward once your coverage situation is sorted out.

 What to Expect When You Schedule a Mobile Rear Glass Replacement